The slow cooker was invented in 1940, and there are TONS of really great slow cooker recipes out there.

 Milk and most dairy products (like sour cream or cheese) don’t work very well in the Instant Pot.
 The Instant Pot gets too hot, too fast for these foods and will likely cause a burn error.

-Recipes that use thickeners like corn starch or arrowroot powder should also be added at the end, for the same reason as dairy products.
+Recipes that use thickeners like corn starch or arrowroot powder should also be added after the pressure is released, for the same reason as dairy products.

 This also goes for cream-based soups, like cream of mushroom or cream of broccoli soup, and it doesn’t matter if they’re homemade cream-of soups or store-bought.
-These can be added to the recipe, just add them at the end.
+These can be added to the recipe, just add them after the pressure release.

 If your slow cooker recipe calls for flouring and searing meat, skip the flour part and just sear the meat in a bit of oil in the Instant Pot.
 The flour will prevent your Instant Pot from correctly building pressure.

 For recipes that use tomato paste, don’t mix it in with your liquids before cooking.
-Add it to the very top of your food, cook as directed, and then mix it in at the end.
+Add it to the very top of your food, cook as directed, and then mix it in after the pressure release.

-Finally, if your slow cooker recipe calls for wine, you will want to add it at the end AND leave the lid off so that the alcohol burns off and the flavor deepens.
+Finally, if your slow cooker recipe calls for wine, you will want to add it after the pressure release AND leave the lid off so that the alcohol burns off and the flavor deepens.
 The flavor of wine doesn’t change under pressure, so the end result could be tart and likely undesirable.

 Mixing Meat with Vegetables